FSecureLABS/Athena/README.md

 -------------------

 ### Program Version History and Change Log
+#### Version 0.6 – Novemberr 2017
+Converted export functionality to one compatible with enababling plugins in future Added Snort Rules and Yara Rules as output formats

 #### Version 0.5 – September 2017
 Save/Load format changed.
 Various stability and bug fixes